Application Gateway configuration overview

 When you create a new listener, you choose between basic and multi-site.

-If you're hosting a single site behind an application gateway, choose basic.
+If you want all of your requests (for any domain) to be accepted and forwarded to backend pools, choose basic.
 Learn how to create an application gateway with a basic listener.

-If you're configuring more than one web application or multiple subdomains of the same parent domain on the same application gateway instance, choose multi-site listener.
-For a multi-site listener, you must also enter a host name.
+If you want to forward requests to different backend pools based on the host header or hostname, choose multi-site listener, where you must also specify a hostname that matches with the incoming request.
 This is because Application Gateway relies on HTTP 1.1 host headers to host more than one website on the same public IP address and port.

 Order of processing listeners